digitalcytometry/cytospace/README.md

 ```bash
 Rscript /path/to/get_cellfracs_seuratv3.R melanoma_scRNA_GEP.txt melanoma_scRNA_celllabels.txt melanoma_STdata_slide1_GEP.txt melanoma_cell_fraction_estimates.txt
 ```
+__Important, please note:__
+1. While `cytospace` can be run from any path and folder, the path to `get_cellfracs_seuratv3.R` must be specified in the command.
+2. We use `Seurat v3` for estimating cell fractions, and is installed as part of the CytoSPACE environment.
+If you want to run other analyses using more recent versions of Seurat after running CytoSPACE, for example Seurvat v4, make sure to first __deactivate the CytoSPACE environment__ once you are done running CytoSPACE.
+This is done using the command `deactivate cytospace`.

 ### Running CytoSPACE
 CytoSPACE can be called from the command line from any folder using `cytospace`.